 Bethungra Post Office opened on 1 December 1875.
 Just to the north of the town lies the Bethungra Spiral.
 You can access a viewing platform to view the spiral on the road out to the dam.
 There is an area where you can pull in off the road.
 It’s a rail spiral on the Main South railway line.
 It was built to help ease the gradients when the line was duplicated between 1941 and 1946.
 Bethungra did have its own railway station located in the town between 1878 and the 1980s.
 The railway station has long since been demolished.
 In 1885 a major railway accident occurred near Bethungra when a train derailed at a washed away culvert resulting in the death of five people.

 Where Is Bethungra Dam?

 Bethungra Dam is near Bethungra in the NSW Riverina district.
-Near Bethungra NSW about 20km South of Cootumundra.
+Bethungra NSW is about 20km South of Cootumundra or about 30km North-East of Junee.
 From Bethungra turn on to the Bethungra Waterworks Road and follow it to the end (about 4km)

 |Adelaide to Bethungra

 |Brisbane to Bethungra